 There are some essential oils that are Generally Regarded as Safe by the FDA.
 However, there is no government agency that certifies or grades essential oils.
 Therapeutic grade, Certified Pure Therapeutic Grade and pharmaceutical grade are made-up terms in the essential oil industry.
 Do not buy essential oils only because of their grade or certification.
 Buy essential oils because you have seen and understand the tests or because you trust the company you are purchasing from and they are willing to give you any answers that you ask questions about.

 Important information to know about an essential oil…

-Botanical name, chemotype (if applicable), the origin of the plant (this can drastically change the chemical constituents percentages) and extraction method.
+Botanical name, chemotype (if applicable), the origin of the plant (this can drastically change the percentages of the chemical constituents) and extraction method.
 Additionally, it is also important to note if the essential oil has been diluted with anything (EVEN if it is a natural dilution).

 Essential oils can become more powerful therapeutically when blended correctly.

 These blends are synergies.
-A synergy is a mix or blend of essential oils all similar in therapeutic properties and chemical families.
+A blend is a mix of essential oils all similar in therapeutic properties and chemical families.
 “The expression of the whole has greater effects than the sum of all its individual parts.”– Aromahead Institute

 Testing essential oils.